andracs/bridging-sustainability/manuscript/2-Critical-thinking-and-systems-theory.md

 ## E-commerce as a concrete example of a system model
 To give a concrete example of how a system model can be brought into play in a digital project, let's imagine that we are working on the development of an e-commerce solution.
 Our work has a dual purpose, where we both want to develop the best possible webshop, but also want to push development in a more sustainable direction.

 We can think of this webshop as a system with inputs and outputs.
-In the system diagram in figure 2.5, you can see a very simplified version of a webshop understood as a system.
+In the system diagram in the next figure, you can see a very simplified version of a webshop understood as a system.
 The system handles customers, orders, stock, deliveries and payments.
 Note that in traditional IT development you wouldn't consider environmental impact and societal effects as outputs of the system, but that's what makes our work different - that we include sustainability aspects in our system model.

 ![A diagram of an e-commerce system](resources/I_2.5.png "As a system a webshop receives inputs such as IT systems and customer data, which through processing results in outputs such as finished deliveries and financial gain.")